seattleflu/assembly/submissions/README.md

     - sequences that are VoCs should have major defining S gene mutations listed in [CoVariants](https://covariants.org/)
         - if major defining mutations are masked with Ns, add the NWGC id to `~/Documents/ivar-releases/Batch-20210701/excluded-vocs.txt`
 1. Download the NextClade TSV and save as `~/Documents/ivar-releases/Batch-20210701/nextclade.tsv`.
+2. Drag and drop the FASTA file to [Pangolin](https://pangolin.cog-uk.io/) and click "Start Analysis"
+3. When the analysis is complete, download the Pangolin lineages and save as `~/Documents/ivar-releases/Batch-20210701/pangolin.csv`
-1. Pull down the [latest Docker image for VADR](https://hub.docker.com/r/staphb/vadr) maintained by StaPH-B
+4. Pull down the [latest Docker image for VADR](https://hub.docker.com/r/staphb/vadr) maintained by StaPH-B
     ```
     docker pull staphb/vadr
     ```